#OurHomePlate: Canadian Baseball is our passion.

 Nick Ashbourne, Lead Writer

 It is fair to say that Nick Ashbourne is obsessed with baseball.
 If he isn’t talking about in excruciating detail, he’s thinking about it in even more detail.
 Although he set the bar low as a child and aimed to be a no-bat utility infielder in the big leagues, he didn’t quite have enough bat for the job.
-As a result, he’s turned to writing about baseball which we does here (largely in the form of Tweets) and for SBNation.
+As a result, he’s turned to writing about baseball which we does here and a variety of other places including Baseball Prospectus and Sportsnet.ca

 Tyler King, Blogger